Speculum (medicine): Nasal

-Nasal specula have two relatively flat blades with handle.
-The instrument is hinged so that when the handles are squeezed together the blades spread laterally, allowing examination.
+Nasal specula have two relatively flat bills with handle.
+The instrument is hinged so that when the handles are squeezed together the bills spread laterally, allowing examination.

 Additionally, the Thudichum nasal speculum is commonly used in the outpatient examination of the nose.

 Aural

 Ear or aural specula resemble a funnel, and come in a variety of sizes.

 Eyelid

-For opthalmic surgery such as cataract surgery, a speculum designed to retract the eyelids is used.
+For ophthalmic surgery such as cataract surgery, a speculum designed to retract the eyelids is used.

 Oral

 In veterinary medicine, a McPherson Speculum can be used for oral examination.
 The speculum helps keep the mouth open during the exam and helps avoid biting injuries.

 Non-medical use

 Specula are used for sexual pleasure, both vaginally and anally.